Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Top Up Kettle

-A non-negative IEEE-754 floating point number representing the volume of top-up water added to the boil kettle before the boil begins
+A non-negative IEEE-754 floating point number representing the volume of top-up water added to the boil kettle before the boil begins.

 - Key Name: `:top-up-kettle`
 - Type: Double